sramosonsins/npstat2/README.md

 	5.length: number of bases covered in the window (considering both populations) 6.nVariants: number of total variants in this window.
 	7.pw_diff_12: pairwise differences between population 1 and 2.
-	8.Pi_1: Tajima’s Pi estimator of heterozygosity in population 1.
+	8.Pi_1: Tajima’s Pi estimator of heterozygosity in population 1 for common positions with pop 2.
-	9.Pi_2: Tajima’s Pi estimator of heterozygosity in population 1.
+	9.Pi_2: Tajima’s Pi estimator of heterozygosity in population 2 for common positions with pop 1.
-	10.Pi_a: Tajima’s Pi estimator of heterozygosity between pop 1 and 2.
+	10.Pi_t: Tajima’s Pi estimator of heterozygosity considering together pop 1 and 2.
-	11.Fst: Differentiation statistic
+	11.Fst: Differentiation statistic (Fst=1-(mean(Pi_1+Pi_2))/Pi_t)

 ## Example